-A public meeting to receive comments on the DCP was held at the City Council regular meeting on May 23th 2017 and was adopted by ordinance on May 30, 2017.
+A public meeting to receive comments on the DCP was held on April 17, 2013.

 The City will periodically provide the public with information about the DCP, including information about the conditions under which each stage of the DCP is to be initiated or terminated, and the drought response measures to be implemented in each stage.
 This information will be provided by utility bill inserts, notices in the Corpus Christi Caller-Times, and notice on the City's website (www.cctexas.com).